averagewagon/cEDH-Decklist-Database/_includes/markdown/about.md

 ## Frequently Asked Questions
 - [Please check out our FAQ in this Google Document](https://docs.google.com/document/d/14AmpkuN2-YUcyU3xpyEurGMde_0aMbfQ5PMbLGOqkF4/edit)

-- If you are interested in joining the DDB team, we are currently looking to add deck reviewers.
-Please note that the DDB team operates primarily on Discord and so those applying MUST be in the DDB discord server to be accepted.
-If you would like to apply to be a DDB Reviewer, please fill out [this google form by October 15, 2022 11:59 PM](https://docs.google.com/forms/d/1aR8qKekSR5Xlk_cBWIZ_yuVGI9ph4hi0v-5VEoN4kWE/)
+- If you are interested in joining the DDB team, we periodically reach out to add new reviewers.
+Although the application is not currently live, new reviewer applications typically occur 1-2 times a year.